IceIce1ce/ETSS-05-Congestion/README.md

 For ShanghaiTech dataset, please download it from this [link](https://www.kaggle.com/datasets/tthien/shanghaitech/data)

+For STCrowd dataset, please download it from this [link](https://opendatalab.com/OpenDataLab/STCrowd)

+For NWPU-MOC dataset, please download it from this [repository](https://github.com/lyongo/NWPU-MOC)

+For Towards-vs-Away dataset, please download it from this [repository](https://github.com/rk620/Fine-Grained-CrowdCounting)

 ### 2.2.
 Video Crowd Counting Datasets
 For FDST dataset, please download it from this [repository](https://github.com/sweetyy83/Lstn_fdst_dataset)

+For VSCrowd dataset, please download it from this [link](https://huggingface.co/datasets/HopLeeTop/VSCrowd)

+For CroHD dataset, please download it from this [link](https://motchallenge.net/data/Head_Tracking_21/)

 ## 3. Usage
 ### 3.1 Supported Models for Bayesian Crowd Counting